iam-shanmukha/woqo/README.md

 # woqo
 Word of the Day - Quote of the Day</br>
-Showing Quote of the Day From https://www.brainyquote.com
+Prints Word of the Day from https://www.dictionary.com Prints Quote of the Day From https://www.brainyquote.com